SPY Options Expiration Dates 2026

 Friday weekly cycle

-This is the searched SPY weekly date.
+This is a Friday weekly-cycle date.
 Confirm listed contracts before requesting chains.

 May 2026 monthly OpEx